perghosh/Data-oriented-design/README.md

 Same with code.
 A new codebase is a dream, easy to add stuff and easy to understand.
 Surprisingly quickly, you may find yourself spending time in locating specific code segments or understanding their intended behavior.

 ### Keep the code in order and clean
+Just as homes have designated spaces for specific functions—kitchens for cooking, bedrooms for sleeping, and bathrooms for personal hygiene—computers have core functionalities and operating systems that govern their behavior.
+Developers must understand these areas to maintain clean and organized code.